capacitor-community/safe-area/README.md

 ### Using the CSS variables

-Having done this, the plugin will inject the correct safe area insets as CSS variables to the browser.
+Having enabled the plugin, it will inject the correct safe area insets as CSS variables to the browser.
 This enables you to use those variables inside your CSS.
 You're now able to do this for example:

 ```css
 #header {